This page organizes all the main course information and is used to distribute assignments and data sets. Throughout these pages, links are underlined.

 Unfortunately, it appears exporting a package works intermittently, so another option which should work involves zipping the containing folder, including the toolbox files (.tbx), index, geodatabase, and project file, as shown in the video below:

 Zipping all project files to submit to Canvas

 Week 7, Oct 17th - Assignment - Project Roadmap, Full Area Data Distribution, Workflows

 Mandatory meeting on Monday and Wednesday this week

 Week 7 - Project Roadmap, Flowcharting, Project-Wide Data

-Carefully re-read the semester project description provided in the first week, and develop a draft flowchart of your analysis.
+Carefully re-read the semester project description provided in the Assignment section the first week, and develop a draft flowchart of your analysis.
 This will likely be much more complete and refined than what you included in your methods draft.
 You need to think about the spatial operations and order in which they'll be applied, represented by a box and arrows diagram you'll apply.
 Come to our meeting on Monday prepared to ask questions about anything that's not clear.

 This flowchart is missing some details.
 This week you will provide the details for the canopy interception sub-workflow, a small branch of the overall flowchart, you will expand and add details, and verify your sub-workflow is valid by applying it.
 Follow the instructions in the Canopy Interception/Net Rainfall Flowcharting exercise here

 2) Get Acquainted and Condition the Project-Wide Data

 We've provided campus-wide data very similar to those you have been developing, plus some more.
 All work from here forward will be using these campus-wide data, and NOT those that you have developed for the North Campus Practice area, earlier.